 In nature, there are no waste or landfills; all materials and elements fulfill a function continuously in the ecosystems and are reused in different ways.
 The ‘take-make-use-dispose’ model strongly challenges the life cycle of nature and conflicts with sustainable development.

-- Designing out waste & pollution by prioritizing regenerative resources
+- Designing out waste and pollution by prioritizing regenerative resources.

-In June 2021, the City of Richmond was one of fifteen local governments selected to participate in the Canadian Circular Cities & Regions Initiative (CCRI) program which is designed to promote Peer-to-Peer networking to bring together communities and exchange best practices for implementing circular economy strategies and policies.
+In June 2021, the City of Richmond was one of 15 local governments selected to participate in the Canadian Circular Cities & Regions Initiative (CCRI) program that is designed to promote Peer-to-Peer networking to bring together communities and exchange best practices for implementing circular economy strategies and policies.

 Having access to one-on-one mentoring and support from advisors representing leading Canadian and international leaders and practitioners and direct interaction with subject matter experts, Richmond will further develop the City’s unique circular economy roadmap.